spammarket/spammarket/README.md

-- 👋 Hi, I’m @XmxExe
+- 👋 Hi, I’m @priv8chat
-- ⚡ Im 17 Years Old Developer
+- ⚡ Im 18 Years Old Developer
-- 👀 I’m interested in C# & Website Programming
+- 👀 I’m interested in C#, Golang & Website Programming
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, Golang, AI
-- 📫 How to reach me nocsyn7@gmail.com
+- 📫 How to reach me @priv8software

 <!---
 spammarket/spammarket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.